783 Knickerbocker Avenue,

 In 1923, when Loew’s Inc. acquired W & G’s Astoria Theatre in Queens, it also took over the Alhambra Theatre and ran it for a few years, but with movies that were at the end of their circuit bookings.
 It was remodeled in 1927 by noted theatre architect Thomas Lamb.

 Loew’s eventually leased it to various “indie” owners, including Randforce Amusement Corp, the Alhambra Theatre ceased operation in 1951.
 After laying unused for several years, it was announced in December 1959 that it would be converted into a supermarket, initially operated by Safeway.
-It has now been used as a day-care centre for many years.
+It was used as a day-care centre for many years.
+In late-2014 plans were put in force to convert the building into apartments.

 Just login to your account and subscribe to this theater